shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 Code push, sometimes called "over the air updates", is a way of updating application code in production so that all your users are always running the latest code – just like how a web application works.
-Code push for Flutter is one of the top 50 most upvoted issues across all of GitHub.
+[Code push for Flutter](https://github.com/flutter/flutter/issues/14330) is one of the top 50 most upvoted issues across all of GitHub.
 Code push solutions have long been used by mobile developers to make app development more like web development.

-Existing solutions have typically relied on WebViews or Lua scripts, and require developers to use different languages and frameworks for different parts of their applications.
-Such solutions also implicitly require developers to be able to predict where they will have bugs in their code, since only some parts of their applications are updatable and others not.
+Existing code push olutions have typically relied on WebViews or Lua scripts, and require developers to use different languages and frameworks for different parts of their applications.
+These also implicitly require developers to be able to predict where their code will have bugs, since only some parts of their applications are updatable and others not.
 At Shorebird when we sat down to build Code Push for Flutter, we wanted to build something better.

 Shorebird’s code push for Flutter allows developers to update their Flutter apps instantly, over the air, deploying fixes directly to end users’ devices.
 Our